DISA Releases Rev 5 Cloud Computing Security Requirements Guide

 What Changed?

 This edition of the CC SRG marks the shift from NIST 800-53 Rev 4 to Rev 5 and incorporates the requirements outlined in CNSSP-32 for National Security Systems.
 It exclusively addresses the Rev 5 requirements, without any content on Rev 4.
 The CC SRG is now divided into two sections, one for Mission Owners and another for CSPs.
 Due to the withdrawal of certain controls and the consolidation of other controls in FedRAMP Rev 5 baselines, DISA has accounted for this by reducing FedRAMP+ Additions/Adjustments which reduces total controls for IL4/5/6, check the Appendix below for a breakdown.
-FedRAMP High is now firmly required for all IL5 CSOs, this has been a recent requirement from DISA, but is now established per SRG.
+Notably, the FedRAMP High Controls Baseline path is now firmly required for all IL5 CSOs.
+This has been a recent requirement from DISA, but is now established per SRG.
+This does not necessarily require a CSO to be listed in the FedRAMP Marketplace as FedRAMP authorized at the High baseline prior to submitting for IL5, but you must be able to demonstrate FedRAMP High Baseline controls compliance with additional IL5 controls during your IL5 audit.
+Essentially there is no longer a path to IL5 leveraging the FedRAMP Moderate Baseline.

 As of July 19, 2024, DISA has released the latest DoD SSP Addendum controls in Excel format.
 This is a positive development for digital authorization packages as it enables easier indexing for controls outside of a Word document.
 However, the latest Addendum captures all controls within the FedRAMP+ DoD baselines without indicating which controls are additional or changed for DoD, requiring CSPs to put in additional upfront work to transition from standard Word formats to Excel in Rev 5.
 There is also a new indication for National Security Systems (NSS) vs Non-NSS with major control variations.
 These changes have the potential for wide reaching impact on CSPs and Mission Owners including user access, phishing resistant MFA, zero-trust, and PII/PHI considerations.